-- 1: A leave sends a message to its parent. - 2: If an inner node has received a message from each child, it sends a message to the parent. - One can use convergecast for termination detection, for example.
-If a root wants to know whether all nodes in the system have finished some task, it initiates a flooding/echo; the message in the echo algorithm then means "This subtree has finished the task." - Message complexity of the echo algorithm is n-1, but together with flooding it is O(m), where m=|E| is the number of edges in the graph. - The time complexity of the echo algorithm is determined by the depth of the spanning tree (i.e., the radius of the root within the tree) generated by the flooding algorithm. - The flooding/echo algorithm can do much more than collecting acknowledgements from subtrees.
+- 1: A leave sends a message to its parent. - 2: If an inner node has received a message from each child, it sends a message to the parent.

+- Usually the echo algorithm is paired with the flooding algorithm, which is used to let the leaves know that they should start the echo process; this is known as flooding/echo. - One can use converge cast for termination detection, for example.
+If a root wants to know whether all nodes in the system have finished some task, it initiates a flooding/echo; the message in the echo algorithm then means "This subtree has finished the task." - Message complexity of the echo algorithm is n-1, but together with flooding it is $\mathcal{O}(m)$, where m=|E| is the number of edges in the graph. - The time complexity of the echo algorithm is determined by the depth of the spanning tree (i.e., the radius of the root within the tree) generated by the flooding algorithm. - The flooding/echo algorithm can do much more than collecting acknowledgements from subtrees.
 One can for instance use it to compute the number of nodes in the system, or the maximum ID (for leader election), or the sum of all values stored in the system, or a route-disjoint matching. - Moreover, by combining results one can compute even fancier aggregations, e.g., with the number of nodes and the sum one can compute the average.
 With the average one can compute the standard deviation.
 And so on . . .